surniaulula/wpsso-tune-image-editors/README.md

 <p>Get even better looking shares on social sites by improving your resized images!</p>

-<p>The WPSSO Tune Image Editors add-on improves all JPEG images by defining a better compression quality, add contrast leveling to use the entire range of pixel colors, and applies much needed sharpening to resized images.</p>
+<p>The WPSSO Tune WP Image Editors add-on improves all JPEG images by defining a better compression quality, add contrast leveling to use the entire range of pixel colors, and applies much needed sharpening to resized images.</p>

-<p>WPSSO Tune Image Editors is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
+<p>WPSSO Tune WP Image Editors is <em>incredibly fast</em> and coded for performance &mdash; WPSSO Core and its add-ons make full use of all available caching techniques (persistent / non-persistent object and disk caching), and load only the PHP library files and object classes they need, keeping their code small, fast, and light.
 WPSSO Core and its add-ons are also fully tested and compatible with PHP v7.x (PHP v5.4 or better required).</p>

 <h3>WPSSO Core Plugin Prerequisite</h3>

-<p>WPSSO Tune Image Editors (aka WPSSO TIE) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, and more.</p>
+<p>WPSSO Tune WP Image Editors (aka WPSSO TIE) is an add-on for the WPSSO Core plugin &mdash; which creates complete &amp; accurate meta tags and Schema markup from your existing content for social sharing, Social Media Optimization (SMO), Search Engine Optimization (SEO), Google Rich Cards, Pinterest Rich Pins, and more.</p>

 <p>The Free add-on works with either the Free or Pro version of WPSSO Core.
 The <a href="https://wpsso.com/extend/plugins/wpsso-tune-image-editors/?utm_source=wpssotie-readme">WPSSO TIE Pro add-on</a> uses many WPSSO Core Pro features and requires an active and licensed <a href="https://wpsso.com/?utm_source=wpssotie-readme">WPSSO Core Pro plugin</a>.</p>